DreamCloud-Project/McSim-TLM-NoC/README.md

                         specify the mapping strategy used to map runnables on cores.
 Valide strategies are ['MinComm', 'Static',
                         'ZigZag', 'Random', 'StaticModes']
+  -mw, --micro_workload
+                        simulate a micro workload of the application instead of the real application
+  -mww MICRO_WORKLOAD_WIDTH, --micro_workload_width MICRO_WORKLOAD_WIDTH
+                        the width of the simulated micro workload.
+To be used with -mw only
+  -mwh MICRO_WORKLOAD_HEIGHT, --micro_workload_height MICRO_WORKLOAD_HEIGHT
+                        the height of the simulated micro workload.
+To be used with -mw only
   -np, --no_periodicity
                         run periodic runnables only once -nfd, --no_full_duplex